Shardaidawkins/Big-Data-The-Self-and-Social-Platforms/README.md

-Big Data, The Self and Social Platforms

-My project is a internet culture themed and involves a bot that creates an discord poltical 'echo chamber'.
+My project is an internet culture themed and involves a bot that creates an discord political 'echo chamber'.

 Tools used
 - IFFTTT